movio/hasura-apollo-sub-caching-demo/README.md

 # What is the issue ?

-The demo has two page, a home page and a todo page.
-When goin going from the home page to the todo page and back, the expected behavior is not have a render with "loading=true".
+The demo has two pages, a home page and a todo page.
+When going from the home page to the todo page and back, the expected behaviour is not to have a render with "loading=true".